WFTDI COVID-19 FAQs

 American Specialty (our provider) determines what to charge WFTDI for policy costs based on several things, including how many participants we forecast will be covered in the coming year, how many claims have been submitted on the policy the previous plan year, and how well we mitigate our risks.
 Based on the cost set by the provider, WFTDI sets the insurance price to members in order to cover the costs of the policy.
 In a typical year, this might cost us $750,000.
 This is re-evaluated each year in November for the insurance renewal period.

-We are committed to offering discounts to the community (for the 2021 renewal period) at a potential loss to WFTDI because we want to support the community as much as we can afford.
+We are committed to keeping costs as low as possible, because we want to support the community as much as we can afford.

 Where does WFTDI money go?